toy80/vk/README.md

 ## Usage

-Install the official vulkan runtime and run the example-vk package
+Install the official vulkan runtime and run the toy80-example-vk package